-Dave Ramsey suggests in his book, The Total Money Makeover, that you create a starter emergency fund of $1000.
+Dave Ramsey suggests in his book, The Total Money Makeover(affiliate link), that you create a starter emergency fund of $1000.
 He then advises paying off your non-mortgage debt before fully funding an emergency fund with 3 – 6 months worth of expenses.
 Personally, I think a starter fund should be $2000-$3000.
-In our experience, life’s unexpected emergencies tend to be higher than $1000.
+In our experience, life’s unexpected emergencies can be much higher than $1000.

 If you are self-employed, work for a company or in an industry that is unstable, or maybe you or someone in your family has medical issues, you might want to save 6-12 months of expenses.
-Being self-employed, we have a higher starter fund on hand and when we pay off our non-mortgage debt, we will save to at least 6 months expenses and maybe even more.
+Being self-employed, we have a higher starter fund on hand.
+Now that we’ve paid off six figures of non-mortgage debt, we are working on saving 6 months’ expenses and maybe even more.

 2 – Decide where to put the money.

-Consider setting the money aside in a savings account that isn’t immediately accessible and doesn’t have an ATM attached to it, to avoid any impulsive non-emergency spending.
+Consider setting the money aside in a savings account that isn’t immediately accessible and doesn’t have an ATM attached to it This will help to avoid any impulsive non-emergency spending.
 Remember this account is specifically for your emergency fund.
 It is NOT a spending account.

 3 – Commit to funding the account.